 Yes, that is where I come from.

-The Carolinas whispered white lies,
+The Carolinas whispered milky white lies that tickled my ears,

 I am wondering if this detox will be as painful as their secrets.